klailatimad/spotify-data-pipeline/README.md

 # Spotify Simulation Data Pipeline (Local)

-This project simulates a Spotify-like batch data pipeline using real metadata and synthetic user activity — built entirely locally using Python, PostgreSQL (via Docker), and CSV ingestion.
+This project simulates a Spotify-like batch data pipeline using real track metadata and synthetic user activity.
+It's built fully locally using Python, PostgreSQL (via Docker), dbt for modeling, and Streamlit for interactive dashboards.

 ---